sufianrhazi/gooey/README.md

 }
 ```

-Produce a read-only View from a collection that holds transformed items.
-As items are added to, removed from, resorted,
+Produce a read-only `View` from a collection that holds transformed items.
+As items are added to, removed from,
-and reassigned within the target collection, the derived View will hold mapped versions of those items by calling the
+resorted, and reassigned within the target collection, the derived `View` will hold mapped versions of those items by
-provided `mapFn`.
+calling the provided `mapFn`.
+The optional `debugName` is only used for diagnostic purposes.

+Note: Unlike `map`, `mapView`'s callback function **does not** take an index or a reference to the original array as
+parameters.

-##### `Collection<T>.flatMapView(filterFn)`
+##### `Collection<T>.filterView(filterFn)`

 ```typescript
 interface Collection<T> {